 The CYWUSB6932/CYWUSB6934 ICs are supported by the CY3632 WirelessUSB Development Kit.
-The development kit provides all of the materials and documents needed to cut the cord on wired applications such as:

-- Two radio modules that connect directly to two prototyping platform boards - 2.
-Comprehensive WirelessUSB protocol code examples - 3.
-A WirelessUSB Listener tool - All of the associated schematics, gerber files, and bill materials.
+The development kit provides all of the materials and documents needed to cut the cord on wired applications including two radio modules that connect directly to two prototyping platform boards, comprehensive WirelessUSB protocol code examples a WirelessUSB Listener tool and all of the associated schematics, gerber files and bill of materials.

-The CY4632 WirelessUSB LS keyboard mouse reference design provides a production-worthy example of a wireless mouse and keyboard system.
+The CY4632 WirelessUSB LS Keyboard Mouse Reference Design provides a production-worthy example of a wireless mouse and keyboard system.

-The CY3633 WirelessUSB LS gaming development kit provides support for designing a wireless gamepad for the major gaming consoles and is offered as an accessory to the CY3632 WirelessUSB development kit.
+The CY3633 WirelessUSB LS Gaming Development Kit provides support for designing a wireless gamepad for the major gaming consoles and is offered as an accessory to the CY3632 WirelessUSB.